Derkades/WebApp/docs/settings.md

 The app is configured using environment variables.
 Below is a list of all environment variables, with their default values and a brief explanation.

+For boolean values, specify `1` or `true` (case insensitive) for true.
+Anything else is considered as false.

 ## `TZ`

 Configure system timezone.
 You can find a list of valid time zones [on wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).